aktos-io/scada.js/README.md

 # Description

-ScadaJS is a library to easily create Single Page Applications, targeted to industrial SCADA and MRP/ERP systems.
-Main objective of this library is to provide an integrated Distributed Control System layer which will make it possible to communicate with any type of hardware in realtime in any location (distributed), within the browser.
+ScadaJS is a library to easily create Single Page Web Applications, targeted to industrial distributed SCADA and MRP/ERP systems.

 # Key features